-Fact: While there is a common misconception that all the diabetes is same, the truth is something different.
-Among the different types of diabetes Type 1, Type 1 and gestational diabetes are most common one.
+While there is a common misconception that all the diabetes is same, the truth is something different.
+Among the different types of diabetes type 1, type 1 and gestational diabetes are most common one.

 There are some other types too but these are most common.
 The cause of different types of diabetes is different and the way of treatment for each of them is different too.

-In Type 1 diabetes the cells that produces insulin is attacked by the body’s immune system while in Type 2 diabetes the body is resistant towards any action of insulin and also cannot produce enough hormones for compensating it.
-Similarly, Gestation diabetes is not permanent as it goes away after you become pregnant.
+In type 1 diabetes the cells that produces insulin is attacked by the body’s immune system while in type 2 diabetes the body is resistant towards any action of insulin and also cannot produce enough hormones for compensating it.
+Similarly, Gestational diabetes is not permanent as it goes away after you become pregnant.

-Fact: As mentioned there are different types of diabetes and all of them cannot be prevented.
-Type I diabetes cannot be prevented as it is an autoimmune condition.
-Even there is no cure for it.
-The cause underlying occurrence of Type 1 diabetes is still unknown.
+As mentioned there are different types of diabetes and all of them cannot be prevented.
+Type 1 diabetes cannot be prevented as it is an autoimmune condition.
+There is no cure for it.
+The cause underlying occurrence of type 1 diabetes is still unknown.

-However, according to different international diabetes prevention programs it is found that Type 2 diabetes can be prevented in 58 percent cases.
-There are quite some established risk factors that cause Type 2 diabetes but something that you cannot change is your family heredity, and ethnicity.
+However, according to different international diabetes prevention programs it is found that type 2 diabetes can be prevented in 58 percent of cases.
+There are quite some established risk factors that cause type 2 diabetes but something that you cannot change is your family heredity and ethnicity.

-Say ‘No’ to sugar if you are suffering from diabetes
+Say ‘No’ to Sugar if you are Suffering from Diabetes

 It is a common myth that if you have diabetes then you must always avoid sugar.
 It’s not that.
 A well balanced diet is always recommended, but that does not mean that you cannot have sugar in your diet, have it in moderation.

-Myth 4: Obese people are probe to get affected by Diabetes
+Obese People are Prone to get Affected by Diabetes

 There are many other factors like your genes, age, ethnicity that affects to the fact that whether you will have diabetes or not.
 If you are predisposed genetically with diabetes genes you cannot avoid being a diabetic even by keeping yourself trim.
 Yes, obesity triggers the risk factor along with risk for many other diseases and thus you should be very careful.

-Myth 5: All people with Diabetes needs to follow the same diet
+Myth 5: All People with Diabetes Need to Follow the Same Diet

 People come from different backgrounds and they have their own food habits.
 What is most important for any diabetic patient is that they must eat healthy.
 The diet should contain necessary nutrients to support your body.
 Normally low carb diet is suggested for those suffering from diabetes.